2018 Legally Required Harassment Prevention Training - Long Beach

 In addition to being a legal risk to your organization, harassment also lowers morale, decreases productivity, and can cost you good employees.
 Join us to learn how to identify harassment, what to do when faced with allegations and practical solutions aimed at keeping your company out of the courts and out of the news.

 Anti-harassment training for supervisors is required by law.
 AB 1825 requires that all California employers with 50 or more employees provide at least two hours of anti-harassment training.
 The recent passage of SB 396 makes California the first state to require that harassment training cover gender identity, gender expression, and sexual orientation.
 This workshop is a cost-effective way to provide this mandatory training to supervisors.
 The training is interactive and practical, teaching supervisors essential management skills while discussing the legally required harassment related topics.
-Classes will be taught by Fisher Phillips attorneys who are experts in this area of the law and well known for their practical and engaging training programs.
+Classes will be taught by Fisher Phillips attorneys have experience in this area of the law and are well known for their practical and engaging training programs.

 Who is required to attend: